ianandersonlol/rh-google-calendar-sync/README.md

 #### Part 2: Configure Settings

-1. In the project folder, find `config.env.example`
+1. In the project folder, find `config-example.env`
 2. Make a copy and name it `config.env`
 3. Open `config.env` with Notepad or TextEdit
 4. You'll see several lines - edit these: